usethesource/usethesource.github.io/about/index.md

 ### Contributors

 UseTheSource is an initiative from [Centrum Wiskunde & Informatica (CWI)](http://www.cwi.nl/), [SWAT group](https://www.cwi.nl/research/groups/software-analysis-and-transformation), in Amsterdam (The Netherlands).
-The code and other artifacts on UseTheSource is contributed by different people from different institutes, such as Universiteit van Amsterdam, TU Eindhoven, NFI, East Carolina University, University of Bergen.
+The code and other artifacts on UseTheSource is contributed by different people from different companies institutes, such as Universiteit van Amsterdam, TU Eindhoven, NFI, East Carolina University, University of Bergen.
-Find out who they are [here on github](https://github.com/orgs/usethesource/people).
+[SWAT.engineering BV](https://www.swat.engineering) is the largest commercial sponsor and contributor.
+They offer commercial products and services were our components are a fundamental infrastructure.
+Find out who all contributors are [here on github](https://github.com/orgs/usethesource/people).

 ### Documents